A Step-by-Step Guide to a Conversion Rate Optimization (CRO) Audit

 Once you have your data, it's time to start spotting patterns and trends that reveal where your website might fall short.

-Don’t forget to compare traffic sources.
-If some sources drive higher conversion rates than others, dig into why that might be the case.
-Maybe visitors from organic search are more ready to convert because they’re actively looking for what you offer, while social media users are just casually browsing.
+Remember to compare traffic sources.
+If some sources drive higher conversion rates than others, investigate why that might be the case.
+Maybe visitors from organic search are more ready to convert because they're actively looking for what you offer.
+At the same time, social media users are just casually browsing.

 Don't just look at overall metrics—dive into different user segments to better understand your site's performance.

 For instance, compare the behavior of new visitors versus returning ones.
 Are first-time visitors bouncing more often?
 Are returning visitors converting at higher rates?
-Understanding these visitor groups can help you better tailor your site to each group's needs.
+Understanding visitor behaviors help you tailor your site to meet the needs of each group better.

 Next, examine how users on different devices interact with your site.
 Compare the experiences of desktop, mobile, and tablet users.
 Mobile users, for example, might face navigation challenges that desktop users don't, which could impact their overall experience and conversion rates.